-Rejang or Redjang is a Malayo-Polynesian language spoken by about 200,000 people on the Indonesian island of Sumatra, in parts of Bengkulu Province, around Argamakmur, Muaraaman, Curup, and Kepahiang, and also in the Rawas area of South Sumatra Province.
+Rejang or Redjang is a member of the Bornean branch of the Malayo-Polynesian language family spoken by about 200,000 people on the Indonesian island of Sumatra, in parts of Bengkulu Province, around Argamakmur, Muaraaman, Curup, and Kepahiang, and also in the Rawas area of South Sumatra Province.
 There are five major dialects of Rejang: Lebong, Musi, Kebanagung, Pesisir and Rawas.

 Rejang is not to be confused with the Rejang-Baram group of languages spoken in Sarawak and Kalimantan on Borneo, which are quite different.